slateci/slateci.github.io/_docs/cluster/install-kubernetes-with-kubespray.md

 To configure the cluster without these or with other parameters, please read [Additional Configurations](#additional-configurations) first.

 ## Prerequisites
+Ansible can be executed anywhere (your laptop, OOB machine, etc), including on a machine that is to be in your Kubernetes cluster.
+The host that is executing Ansible is referred to as the "Ansible executor" in these prerequisites.

+### Ansible

-- On each machine to be configured, you have a user with key-based SSH access *and* passwordless sudo access.
+- On each machine in the cluster, you have a user (`<SSH_USER>`) with key-based SSH access *and* passwordless sudo access.
+  - The Ansible executor must be able to SSH into each machine in the cluster as this `<SSH_USER>` using an SSH key.
-- Must have Ansible version 2.9+ installed on the host that is running Ansible.
+- Must have Ansible version 2.9+ installed on the Ansible executor.

+### Kubernetes

-- Must have Python's netaddr library installed on the host that is running Ansible.
+- Kubernetes packages are not installed on any machine in the cluster.
+  - You can remove these with `sudo yum remove 'kube*' -y`.
+  - We recommend also removing the Kubernetes repo if it exists.
+- The current `systemd` version on every machine in the cluster supports `TaskAccounting`.
+  - For CentOS 7, this is systemd version `>=219-37`.
+  - For other distributions, this is systemd version `>=227`.

+### MetalLB

+- Must have at least one public IP address not currently assigned to any specific machine (including any machine in the cluster).

 ## Kubernetes Cluster Creation